telerik/kendo-ui-core/docs/styles-and-layout/sass-themes.md

 ## Contribution

-To contribute to the development of the Kendo UI Default v2 theme, checkout the [telerik/kendo-theme-default](https://github.com/telerik/kendo-theme-default) GitHub repositiory it is stored in.
+To contribute to the development of the Kendo UI "Default v2" theme, checkout the [telerik/kendo-theme-default](https://github.com/telerik/kendo-theme-default) GitHub repositiory it is stored in.

 ## See Also

 Other articles on styling, appearance, and rendering of Kendo UI widgets: